5 min read

 "Not supported by clergy - just left to get on with it."

 Sometimes congregations back off with their support after a paid youth worker is employed.
 Some leaders write that the lack of volunteers and family buy-in lead to ‘an uphill slog’.
 Other times YCF workers feel they are not supported by senior leaders.
+One writes:

 lack of vision and value